Did you know that dividing words into syllables is one of the most powerful decoding strategies out there?

 …And I also have something to confess:

-Despite being an English speaker, teacher, and avid reader, I did not know these rules for most of my life.
+Despite being an English speaker, teacher, and avid reader, I did not know these rules until I’d already been teaching for years.

 So if these rules are new to you, don’t sweat it!
 We’re all learning!
 All the time!